Night & DayDarwen Moor Day RegionalSun 08 December, 2019

 Where to start?
 At the beginning I suppose.

 More than half the controls were put out the day before for the Darwen Moor Night event, plus a few extras only used for the day event - but all these needed waking up in the morning.
 Max Cole rose long before dawn to put in a 2 1/2 hour stint, through adverse terrain and adverse weather, just so that early starters could save half a second at each control.
-This left Kev and self to put out 19 controls, plus taping and stile making on Sunday morning.
+This left Kev and self to put out 19 controls, plus taping and stile making.
 Max again stepped in to help with the last few controls.

 At that early time of day the rain, sleet and hail lashed alternately.
 So you must all feel pretty smug that no rain fell throughout the competition.
-If you had time to admire the view you would have seen heavy rain afar passing us by.
+If you had time to admire the view you would have seen heavy rain passing us by.
 A bit of Irish luck must have fallen into the eye of the storm!

 My comments for the night event apply equally to the day event.
 Kev Controller "suggested" keeping shorter courses out of the knee deep pillows of undergrowth.
 I half complied such that the courses were better and winning times were in the expected range.